osman144/js-notes/13-binary-heaps/1-binary-heaps.md

 # Binary Heap
 Binary Heaps are Binary Trees with some rules.
+Binary Heaps are very useful data structures for sorting and implementing other data structures like priority queues.

 Binary Heaps are as compact as possible.
 Binary heaps have no order to the left or the right unlike a binary search tree.
 But similar to BSTs, can have up to two children.
+They are usually filled from left to right to prevent unbalanced trees.

 Binary heaps used to implement priority queues and also used with graph traversal algorithms.

+Binary Heaps are either MaxBinaryHeaps or MinBinaryHeaps with parents either being smaller or larger than their children.

 * **Min Binary Heap**: The parent nodes are always smaller than the child nodes.
 Every child node after the root should be greater.